moorepants/learn-multibody-dynamics/loads.rst

    Three couples: a) simple couple, b) & c) couples made up of multiple forces

 The *torque* of a couple, :math:`\bar{T}`, is the moment of the couple about a point.
-Because the resultant of a couple is zero, the torque of a couple is the same about all points.
+Because the resultant of a couple is zero it follows from :math:numref:`eq-moment-another-point`, the torque of a couple is the same about all points.
 The torque, being a moment, is also a vector.

 Equivalence & Replacement
 =========================